 According to The Knot’s 2019 Jewelry & Engagement Study, the national average spent on an engagement ring in the U.S. is at $5,900 -- by region, the average spent is $7,500 in the Mid-Atlantic states; $6,900 in New England; $5,400 in the Southeast; $5,300 in the Midwest; $5,600 in the Southwest; and $5,500 in the West.
 The figures released by The Knot in its report (which by the way comes out every two years) consistently come in above the averages documented by industry sources., and reflect the company’s deep research into engagements and the jewelry that accompanies them.

-Customers are often shy or reluctant to talk about their budget with their jeweler.
-They need to know they won’t be judged, pressured into spending more, or taken advantage of.
-We fully understand such feelings of apprehensions, after all we've seen it happen a lot, and can help you get the most bang for your buck, and get the job done under budget -- you can perceive us as your personal expert jeweler and jewelry advisor, so feel free to ask away.
+Customers are often shy or reluctant to talk about their budget with their jewelers.
+They need to know they won’t be judged, pressured into spending more or taken advantage of.
+We fully understand such feelings of apprehensions, after all, we've seen it happen a lot, and can help you get the most bang for your buck, and get the job done under budget -- you can perceive us as your personal expert jeweler and jewelry advisor, so feel free to ask away.

 ... and always remember that we're here to offer advice, and share our expertise and years of experience with you -- whether you need a complete engagement set, or only the setting without the center stone, a diamond that’s a little ‘spready’, one that faces up clean, or - for the insistent - the best quality for the best price, we’ll leave no stone unturned for you!